Consensys/tessera/config/README.md

 ```
     "server" : {
     "hostName" : "[Hostname to bind to includes url schem and port e.g. http://myhost.com:9999]",
-    "port" : [Port that will use use to expose tessera services (Same as port defined in hostName],
+    "port" : [Port that will use to expose tessera services (Same as port defined in hostName],
     "sslConfig" : {}
     ...
 ```